Distributed Multivariate Regression Modeling For Selecting Biomarkers Under Data Protection Constraints: Methods

 \subsection{Heuristic Distributed Boosting}

-The approach proposed above does not required transfer of the complete $p \times p$ matrix of pairwise covariances, as only the covariances between variables already included into the model at a boosting step and all other variables are needed.
-Therefore, only few rows of the covariance matrix need to be called from the data sites in a specific boosting step.
-In general, the number of covariates included into the model is rather small, meaning that only a small part of the whole covariance matrix will be transferred.
-We strive to further reduce the number of covariances to be called by using a heuristic that requires only parts of the covariance matrix rows in each boosting step.
-Then, the number of boosting steps where data has to be called from the sites is decreased by adding a block data call approach.
+The approach proposed above does not require transfer of the complete $p \times p$ matrix of pairwise covariances, as only the covariances between variables already included in the model at each boosting step and all other variables are needed.
+Therefore, only a few rows of the covariance matrix need to be called from the data sites at each specific boosting step.
+In general, the number of covariates included in the model is rather small, meaning that only a small number of rows of the whole covariance matrix will be transferred, but these rows might be very long in a high-dimensional setting.
+To further reduce the number of covariances to be called, one can use a heuristic that requires only a subset of the covariance matrix rows at each boosting step.
+In addition, the number of boosting steps at which data has to be called from the sites is decreased by adding a block data call approach.
 The details are given in the following.

-We propose to use a heuristic version of componentwise likelihood-based boosting introduced in \cite{Binder2013}.
-The underlying idea is that the score statistics, which are used to determine the updates in each boosting step, are typically decreasing or at least stay the same from one boosting step to the next. \cite{Binder2013} propose to calculate new values of the score statistics in boosting step $m$ only for covariates with indices
+We propose using a heuristic version of componentwise likelihood-based boosting introduced in \cite{Binder2013}.
+The underlying idea is that the score statistics, which are used to determine the updates at each boosting step, typically decrease or at least stay the same from one boosting step to the next.
+Only in very rare situations, where highly correlated variables have opposing directions of effects, is the heuristic unreliable. \cite{Binder2013} propose calculating new values of the score statistics at boosting step $m$ only for covariates with indices

 Consequently, we need to calculate the actual score statistic for each covariate at the first boosting step, which is obtained via the univariable effect estimate.
-Subsequently, only a small fraction of the rows of the covariance matrix has to be transferred in each step.
+Subsequently, only a small fraction of the rows of the covariance matrix has to be transferred at each step.

-To reduce the number of data calls, which might even render manual releases of data feasible, we consider an alternative version of the heuristic approach: Instead of calling only single values of the matrix of covariances, a whole block of covariances is called, which are most likely to be needed in latter boosting steps.
+To reduce the number of data calls, which might even render manual releases of data feasible, we consider an alternative version of the heuristic approach.
+Instead of calling only single values of the matrix of covariances, a whole block of covariances is called which are most likely to be needed at later boosting steps.
 Specifically, we increase the candidate set by the $w$ covariates with the highest score statistics $S_j^{\left(1\right)}$ and $S_j^{\left(1\right)} < \min_{l:{\hat{\beta_l}}^{\left(m-1\right)} \neq 0} S_l^{\left(m\right)}$ and call the complete covariance matrix of these covariates.